mskar/mskar/README.md

 I use the Python🐍  and R®️   programming languages along with UNIX shell🐚  tools🛠  to extract insights from data.

-## Languages
+## Languages😛

 I speak
-- English🇺🇸,
+- English🇺🇸
-- French🇫🇷,
+- French🇫🇷
-- Polish🇵🇱,
+- Polish🇵🇱
-- Russian🇷🇺, and
+- Russian🇷🇺
 - Spanish🇪🇸

-## Education
+## Education🎓

 I hold
 - an MPH in Epidemiologic and Biostatistical Methods for Public Health and Clinical Research and a certificate in Data Science from Johns Hopkins University,